noamross/redoc/.github/CONTRIBUTING.md

    pandoc/lua work.
 -  Reversible Powerpoint?
 Whoah, nelly.
 Pandoc doesn't even have a Powerpoint reader yet.
+-  Naming things and API/workflow.
+Package name, function names, etc., are all malleable.
+-  Sustainability.
+If this works out, should **redoc** live in an org or be absorbed into another package.
+Should there be an "officeverse"?

 If any of these interest you please do open an issue to dicuss them.